 C++ Static Member Function Example

-Let us take an example to demonstrate the static member function in C++.
+Let's consider an example to illustrate the concept of a static member function in the C++ programming language.

 Example